 The Swiss Digital Initiative (SDI) sees itself as a long-term and sustainable process for securing ethical standards in the digital world.
 In particular, it aims to strengthen confidence in digital technologies and in the players involved in the ongoing digital transformation.
-The initiative is under the patronage of Federal Councillor Ueli Maurer is patron of the initiative which was launched by digitalswitzerland.
+The initiative is under the patronage of Federal Councillor Ueli Maurer and was launched by digitalswitzerland.

-Swiss Global Digital Summit to the Swiss Digital Initiative Foundation
+From the Swiss Global Digital Summit to the Swiss Digital Initiative Foundation

-The SDI is supported by the Swiss Digital Initiative Foundation which is based in Geneva.
-The purpose of the foundation, which is governed by private law, is to promote ethical standards and conduct in the handling of digital information and technologies at the global level.
+The SDI is supported by the Swiss Digital Initiative Foundation, based in Geneva.
+The purpose of the foundation, which is organised under private law, is to promote ethical standards and conduct in dealing with digital information and technologies at the global level.
 It is under the patronage of Federal Councillor Ueli Maurer and is chaired by former Federal Councillor Doris Leuthard.
 The foundation is financed by digitalswitzerland and, on a project basis, by other foundations and contributions from the Confederation and other institutions.

-Last modification 04.02.2021
+Last modification 05.11.2021